Dentistry

 techniques-bonding

-Composite bonding is a treatment, where doctors stick a tooth-colored material to your teeth.
+Composite bonding is a treatment in which a tooth-coloured material is applied to your teeth.
 Your dentist then roughens your teeth with an acid.
-This in-turn helps the bonding material (Resin) stick firmly to your tooth.
+This, in turn, helps the bonding material (Resin) stick firmly to your tooth.

-Afterwards a special light hardens the plastic resin.
-It is a fairly easy procedure that helps you fix issues like; tooth decay, and restoring your smile.
-It is important to add that this is a non-invasive procedure, which means that there is no shaving of your teeth enamel.
+Afterwards, a special light hardens the plastic resin.
+It is a straightforward procedure that helps you address issues like tooth decay and restore your smile.
+It is important to note that this is a non-invasive procedure, meaning there is no shaving of your tooth enamel.

 Composite bonding has been used for many years.
-Here are its most common uses and how long it typically lasts.
+Here are its most common uses and typical duration.

 Common Uses